chef/chef-server/README.md

 binary stubs into `bin` to ensure everything is as self-contained as possible.

-Our `Vagrantfile` is geared for the latest installer-based versions.
-If you do not already have this, please download the latest from http://downloads.vagrantup.com.
+The `Vagrantfile` will only work for the latest installer-based versions of Vagrant.
+If you do not already have this, please download it from http://downloads.vagrantup.com.
 Note that it __will not work__ with earlier gem-based versions of Vagrant!

-If you used earlier versions of this process with `bundle install --binstubs`, go ahead and delete the `bin` directory now; you will not need it anymore, and it will probably just confuse things and bring you much woe and heartache.
-Nobody needs that.

-If you still have old gem-based vagrant on your system, and you use RBEnv, you may have some shims around.
-Since `opscode-dev-vm` is still using the old Vagrant, you probably don't want to remove your vagrant gem and nuke your shim just yet (you could do a `bundle install --binstubs` in `opscode-dev-vm` if you wanted to, but I digress).
-To ensure you're using the installer-based Vagrant, you can invoke it directly using `/usr/bin/vagrant` and remove all doubt.

-Due to incompatibilities between the on-disk representation of Vagrant boxes for the gem-based and installer-based Vagrant, you may run into issues if you need to continue to use both versions of Vagrant.
-The first time you run the installer-based Vagrant, it will notify you that it will update the format of your existing boxes.
-If you accept this, these boxes will no longer work with the gem-based Vagrant.
-However, there is an environment variable (`VAGRANT_HOME`) that you can set which will enable you to use different directories for the different Vagrants.
-If you update your boxes for installer-based Vagrant (recommended), you'll need to set `VAGRANT_HOME` to point to somewhere other than `~/.vagrant.d` when using gem-based Vagrant in the future; if you don't update the boxes, you'll need to set `VAGRANT_HOME` when running the installer-based Vagrant.
-The choice is yours.
+Please see [these instructions](doc/vagrant.md) for help in transitioning.

 You'll need to set up the Berkshelf plugin for Vagrant: